trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

 I rewrote the steps so that we use _map_ functions from the _purrr_ package to apply functions iteratively.
 The original steps use the _apply_ family of functions, which I find more difficult to read and always end up using blindly hoping that they will work.

-If you do any systematics or phylogeography work these steps are probably useful when you have a tree that contains many individuals from the same species and you only need one
+If you do any systematics or phylogeography work these steps are probably useful when you have a tree that contains many individuals from the same species and you only need one tip per species, or if you need only one species per genus from a tree.

 #### Importing the tree